TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/Services.rst

 * A single service MUST consist of one class only.

-* Services MUST be located in a :code:`Service/` directory and MUST end with :code:`Service`, eg. :file:`Service/FoobarService.php`.
+* Services MUST be located in a :file:`Service/` directory and MUST end with :file:`Service`, eg. :file:`Service/FoobarService.php`.

 * Service instances MAY hold state, but SHOULD be stateless.